kinnaribuch/TaskBoard/README.md

 -  **User Endpoints**

--  `POST /auth/signup`: Register a new user
+-  `POST /signup`: Register a new user

--  `POST /auth/login`: Log in a user
+-  `POST /login`: Log in a user

+-  `GET /users` :  Fetch all users

 -  **Board Endpoints**

+-  `GET /api/boards`: Fetch all boards for a user

+-  `GET /api/boards/:userId/:boardId`: Fetch a specific board by ID for a user

--  `POST /api/boards`: Create a new board
+-  `POST /api/boards`: Create a new board for a user

--  `GET /api/boards`: Retrieve all boards

--  `DELETE /api/boards/:id`: Delete a board
+-  `DELETE /api/boards/:userId/:boardId'`: Delete a board by ID for a user

+-  `PUT /api/boards/:userId/:boardId'`: Update a board for a user

 -  **List Endpoints**

--  `POST /api/lists/:boardId`: Create a new list in a board
+-  `POST /api/boards/:boardId/lists`: Create a new list in a board

--  `GET /api/lists/:boardId`: Retrieve all lists in a board

 -  **Card Endpoints**

--  `POST /api/cards/:listId`: Create a new card in a list
+-  `POST /api/boards/:boardId/lists/:listId/cards`: Add new card to a list

--  `GET /api/cards/:listId`: Retrieve all cards in a list

--  `PUT /api/cards/:id`: Update a card

--  `DELETE /api/cards/:id`: Delete a card
+-  `DELETE /api//boards/:boardId/lists/:listId/tasks/:taskId`: Delete a task from a list

 ## Steps for Installation